 This picture says a lot about me.
 I love to compose photographs.
 Like Her, I am happy puttering in my gardens and sitting among the flowers, watching the birds.
-The Statue Me is holding an open book with an arm around her child, which is part of my version of heaven.
+The Statue Me is holding an open book with an arm around her child, which remains part of my version of heaven.
 I also aspire to have a waist like Her again, someday.
 One thing She is not doing is holding a spatula, because I love to cook.
 But it is hard to find a garden-sitting, book-reading, child-hugging statue that also holds a cooking utensil.
 And writes.

 Welcome to my little world, and I hope you enjoy this jane’s look at life.